Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 If you’d like to go all-in and make your own buns, you may want to give these soft potato buns a try, or make my grits bread into buns.
-Super good!
+Perfect for holding all that smash burger goodness!

 This was really good.
 I loved having the grilled onions in between the burger patties.
 It seems to keep the burgers nice and juicy.